 Here’s what we’re thinking about: the fact that my left thumbnail keeps snagging on my robe because I cut the nail with a knife while slicing two-week-old green pepper pieces for an omelet, the kitchen is a post-Saturday morning breakfast making disaster area, I’ve GOT to buckle down and learn German, and the banana bread will be ready to cut in 5 minutes.

-We’re also thinking about how sad it is that I went to school all those years, took all those classes, wrote so many stories counting back to Kindergarten, and now the only things I can think to write about are my own boring every day experiences.
+O to Bottom Right We’re also thinking about how sad it is that I went to school all those years, took all those classes, wrote so many stories counting back to Kindergarten, and now the only things I can think to write about are my own boring every day experiences.
 At least in elementary school I was writing bona fide Children’s stories.
 Middle School was probably the height of my literary career, now that I think about it.
 Basically everything I concentrated so hard on refining all through College came out of those ideas.

 I’m shuffling to the kitchen and gleefully cutting both of us some banana bread (cake substitute—dessert type stuff having been given up for Lent), he doesn’t want any, so I dump his piece onto my plate and sit back down.